microsoft/TypeScript/doc/spec.md

 ## <a name="5.3"/>5.3 Let and Const Declarations

-Let and const declarations are exended to include optional type annotations.
+Let and const declarations are extended to include optional type annotations.

 &emsp;&emsp;*LexicalBinding:*  *( Modified )*
 &emsp;&emsp;&emsp;*SimpleLexicalBinding*